bengineer1981/TJREVERB_SDR/README.txt

-If you run one of the simulation flowgraphs, you need to use the GROUNDSTATION MESSENGER and the CUBESAT ECHO SERVER on the same machine.
+If you run one of the simulation flowgraphs, you need to use the GROUNDSTATION MESSENGER and the CUBESAT ECHO SERVER python scripts on the same machine.
 The UHD simulation flowgraph requires 2 SDR radios, but the 'no radio' flowgraph doesn't require any hardware.